Hazel Keener: Career

-In 1923 Hazel was selected as the prettiest woman in the motion picture capitol, Hollywood.
+In 1923, Keener was selected as the prettiest woman in the motion picture capital, Hollywood.
 Miss Hollywood was chosen at the annual musical comedy fete given by Hollywood painters, sculptors, writers, and composers.
 As tribute to Miss Keener's beauty, her bust was sculpted by sculptor Finn Haaken Frolich for the Norse club.
 She was a 1924 WAMPAS Baby Star, chosen among young actresses destined for stardom.

 Her acting career endured from 1922 through 1956.
 Her first role of importance came in the Harold Lloyd comedy, The Freshman (1925).
 Hazel played the second feminine lead.
 She was active as an actress in the late 1920s with roles in movies like The Gingham Girl (1927), Whispering Sage (1927), The Silent Partner (1927), and Vanishing Hoofs (1926).

-In the 1930s, 1940s, and early 1950s Miss Keener had small parts in approximately twenty movies.
+In the 1930s, 1940s, and early 1950s, Keener had small parts in approximately twenty movies.
 She acted in television with roles in episodes of Judge Roy Bean (1956) and Hopalong Cassidy (1954).

-Death

-Hazel Keener died in 1979 in Pacific Grove, California, aged 74, of a heart attack.